thrinadhp/newmaven/README.md

-Changes done for demo purpose  u can check now
+Changes done for demo purpose only u can check now